louisitvn/slate/source/index.html.md

 # Features overview

 ## Visual drag & drop designer
 Build your perfect page with ease — simply drag and drop elements exactly where you want them.
 No need to write a single line of HTML code.
-Whether you're a designer, marketer, or just getting started, Emotsy Builder makes page creation fast, intuitive, and enjoyable.
+Whether you're a designer, marketer, or just getting started, BuilderJS makes page creation fast, intuitive, and enjoyable.
 Focus entirely on your creative vision while the builder handles the underlying code, structure, and responsiveness — giving you beautiful results without the technical hassle.

 ## Visual styling sade easy
-Style your HTML page effortlessly with Emotsy Builder's intuitive visual controls.
+Style your HTML page effortlessly with BuilderJS's intuitive visual controls.
 There's no need to learn or even glance at CSS code—just point, click, and adjust.
 Modify colors, fonts, spacing, borders, shadows, hover effects, and more with smart UI panels that respond in real time.
 Whether you're refining typography or creating subtle animations, our interface empowers you to bring your design ideas to life with pixel-level precision—all while maintaining clean, valid code behind the scenes.

 ## Rich library of composite elements
 Build faster with a rich collection of pre-designed, fully customizable composite elements.
 Choose from navigation menus, hero sections, pricing tables, testimonials, feature blocks, social icon sets, sliders, and banners—each thoughtfully designed and ready to use.
 Simply drag and drop components into your layout, then fine-tune them to match your brand or project requirements.
 These ready-made blocks help you create modern, professional layouts without reinventing the wheel, saving you hours of manual work.

 ## Seamless Device Preview
-Ensure your page looks stunning on every screen size with Emotsy Builder's responsive preview modes.
+Ensure your page looks stunning on every screen size with BuilderJS's responsive preview modes.
 Instantly switch between mobile, tablet, and desktop views to see exactly how your content adapts across devices.
 No guesswork, no resizing your browser—just real-time previews that reflect modern responsiveness standards.
 Fine-tune layouts and element spacing per device to achieve perfect results, whether you're designing a landing page, email, or a responsive website.

 ## AI-Powered Content Assistance
 Let AI accelerate your creative process like never before.
-Emotsy Builder's built-in AI assistant can automatically generate meaningful headlines, filler text, calls to action, and even full sections of your page content—all based on your instructions or theme.
+BuilderJS's built-in AI assistant can automatically generate meaningful headlines, filler text, calls to action, and even full sections of your page content—all based on your instructions or theme.
 It can fix grammar, rewrite text, suggest better phrasing, and ensure a consistent tone across your design.
 Whether you're stuck on copy or in a rush, AI helps you move forward with quality content in seconds.

 ## Universal Template Format
-Emotsy Builder is powered by a flexible, human-readable markup language designed for real-world design and development workflows.
+BuilderJS is powered by a flexible, human-readable markup language designed for real-world design and development workflows.
 Whether you're a designer looking to make your template editable or a developer integrating dynamic content, Emotsy's format makes it easy.
 Convert your static HTML designs into reusable themes that work seamlessly inside the builder—complete with editable zones, smart components, and modular layouts.
 This universal format bridges the gap between creativity and productivity.

 ## Clean & Semantic HTML Output
 Every page you build with Emotsy is backed by professionally structured, semantic HTML code—optimized for real-world use.
 Whether you're deploying to production, integrating with a CMS, or sending as part of an email campaign, you can trust the code is lightweight, accessible, and compliant with best practices.
 SEO experts, accessibility auditors, and developers alike will appreciate the minimalistic yet meaningful output, making integration and maintenance a breeze.

 ## Revision History
 Never worry about making a mistake again.
-Emotsy Builder includes powerful version history tracking, so you can experiment freely and revert back to any previous version of your design with a single click.
+BuilderJS includes powerful version history tracking, so you can experiment freely and revert back to any previous version of your design with a single click.
 Automatic saving ensures your work is protected in real time, and manual checkpoints let you capture key design milestones.
 Whether you're A/B testing layouts or fixing an accidental change, revision history gives you peace of mind and total creative freedom.

 # Theme & template

 A theme consists of sample element templates that share a unified style.
-Every website or page in Emotsy Builder is based on a theme.
-In Emotsy Builder, a theme is actually a set of many HTML element templates that users can quickly drag and drop them into the page designer.
+Every website or page in BuilderJS is based on a theme.
+In BuilderJS, a theme is actually a set of many HTML element templates that users can quickly drag and drop them into the page designer.
 Each theme comes with its own unique styles and a predefined set of HTML elements for users to choose from.

 Some examples of HTML elements in a theme include: